How to Hang Drapes

 That gives you the minimum width you need to have a nice, full curtain or drape when you have them pulled shut.
 However, they need to be long enough, too.
 A too-short curtain can ruin the whole project.
 If they’re too long, you can fix them, but if they’re too short, there isn’t really anything you can do.
 A too-short curtain panel is like being six feet tall wearing a pair of pants made for someone who’s petite.
 Everybody will notice.
 They may not say anything, and they may not even know why your window looks awkward, but they’ll notice that there is something a little off.

 For length, you want your curtains to barely touch the floor, window sill, countertop, or whatever established baseline you have chosen.
 The length is going to be based on the top of window trim to floor measurement.
-Add six inches, and purchase panels that are at least that length.
+Add six inches, and purchase panels that are at least that long.
 You can hem longer curtain panels to work with a sewing machine or hem tape, but you can’t make a too-short curtain longer, and it’s really expensive to start over if you cut and hem your drapes too short.

 As a side note, sometimes it is fine to go too long on purpose.
 If you want that romantic, airy, fairy tale look, you can definitely puddle those curtains beneath the windows to create drama.
 However, you have to find the right fabric for that.
 Think Dupioni silk or something heavy and luxurious that will drape in just the right way.
 You can’t really achieve that look with stiff, coarse fabrics, and that kind of thing is hard to accomplish without a sewing machine or a friend with a sewing machine, but it is possible to achieve if you really want to do it.

-Problem #6: Getting the wrong rod.
+Problem #6: Getting the wrong rod for drapes or curtains

 Your curtain rod should be no more than 1.3x the width of the window, but you want enough width so that when you pull the curtains back, they reveal almost the full window.
 Take the left trim to right trim measurement and multiply by 1.3 to get your ideal width, and buy the shortest curtain rod that adjusts to that length.
 Shorter rods are less expensive, and there is usually some overlap, so don’t waste your money buying one that extends longer than you need if the shorter one will do.